NBW often receives questions about where it sits within the general field of Buddhism. So for the curious here is a 'Frequently Asked Questions' page.

-But isn't that very academic and hard to understand These teachings are brought into a contemporary and everyday context, entirely in plain English, for ordinary people.
+But isn't that very academic and hard to understand In NBW these teachings are brought into a contemporary and everyday context, entirely in plain English, for ordinary people.

 Isn't Buddhism all about meditating to get a sudden experience of enlightenment?
 NBW teaches awakening, not enlightenment.
 It supports the slow cultivation (bhavana) of wisdom, compassion and peace.